 Herman E. Bulls has served as a Director of the Company since February 2001.
 Mr. Bulls serves as Vice Chairman, Americas and International Director of JLL, an international full-service real estate firm.
 He is the founder of JLL's Public Institutions division and served as Chairman and Chief Executive Officer from January 2002 until January 2014.
 From September 2000 until August 2001, Mr. Bulls served as Executive Vice President and Chief Operating Officer of one of the nation's largest Fannie Mae multifamily lenders.
 From March 1998 to September 2000, Mr. Bulls was a Managing Director for JLL.
 From 1989 until 1998, he held several positions with the predecessor organization, LaSalle Partners.
 Prior to his employment with JLL, he served over eleven years of active duty service with the United States Army.
 Mr. Bulls was the Co-Founder, President, and Chief Executive Officer of Bulls Capital Partners, a commercial mortgage firm.
 He sold the firm to a Wall Street entity in 2010.
 Mr. Bulls retired as a Colonel from the Army Reserve.
 Mr. Bulls is a member of the Board of Directors of the West Point Association of Graduates, serves as a member of the Real Estate Advisory Committee for New York State Teachers' Retirement System, and serves on the Board of Directors of Host Hotels, USAA, Collegis Education, and Fluence Energy, where he serves as Chairman of the board.
 Mr. Bulls also currently serves on the Board of Governors for the American Red Cross, the Military Bowl Foundation (emeritus), and the Defense Policy Board.
-Mr. Bulls previously served on the Board of Directors of American Campus Communities from January 2021 to August 2022, when the firm was purchased by Blackstone, Computer Sciences Corporation (CSC) from 2015 to 2017, Exelis Inc. from 2011 until its 2015 merger with Harris Corporation, Tyco International from 2014 until its 2016 merger with Johnson Controls International PLC and Rasmussen College until its sale to a private equity partner.
-Mr. Bulls is a graduate of the United States Military Academy a
+Mr. Bulls previously served on the Board of Directors of American Campus Communities from January 2021 to August 2022, when the firm was purchased by Blackstone, Computer Sciences Corporation (CSC) from 2015 to 2017, Exelis Inc. from 2011 until its 2015 merger with Harris Corporation, Tyco International from 2014 until its 2016 merger with Johnson Controls International PLC, and Rasmussen College until its sale to a private equity partner.
+Mr. Bulls is a graduate of the United States Military Academy at West Point and of the Harvard Business School.

 Mr. Bulls has decades of real estate and finance experience with a particular knowledge of team-building, marketing, and strategic development.
+Additionally, he is a seasoned director with vast governance experience with public, private, and not-for-profit organizations.